California Cadet Corps: Authorization

-The California Cadet Corps is referenced under sections 500 through 520.1 of the California Military and Veterans Code (CMVC).
-All colleges, community colleges and high schools may form companies of cadets on their campuses whenever at least 100 students voluntarily enroll in the program.
-California boards of education, school principals and college presidents are required by law to cooperate with the adjutant general to implement California Cadet Corps programs.
+The California Cadet Corps is referenced in CMVC Sections 500 through 520.1.
+All colleges, community colleges, and high schools in California may form companies of cadets on their campuses whenever at least 100 students voluntarily enroll in the program.
+Boards of education, school principals, and college presidents are required by law to cooperate with the Adjutant General to implement California Cadet Corps programs.